Giulia Grisi: Legacy

-Her incredibly rich operatic career was compiled in musical records, pictures, and, paintings.
-Upon her death, her husband donated a large amount for the creation of Sopranos' scholarships at the Paris Opera, the theater that first gave fame to Guiglia's voice.
+Her rich operatic career was documented in contemporary musical records, pictures, and paintings.
+Upon her death, her husband donated a substantial sum for the creation of sopranos scholarships at the Paris Opera, the theater that first gave fame to Giuglia's voice.

-One of her daughters with Mario, Cecilia Maria de Candia, became a recognized writer and married an English gentleman, Godfrey Pearse, and in 1910 published the book The Romance of a Great Singer – A Memoir of Mario.
+One of her daughters with Mario, Cecilia Maria de Candia, became a recognized writer and married an English gentleman, Godfrey Pearse; her book The Romance of a Great Singer – A Memoir of Mario, which included a great deal about her mother as well, was published in London in 1910.